 The terms applied to the surplus lines market—nonadmitted, unlicensed and unauthorized—do not mean that surplus lines companies are barred from selling insurance in a state or are unregulated.
 They are just less regulated.
 Each state has surplus lines regulations, and each surplus lines company is overseen for solvency by its home state.
 More than half of the states maintain a list of eligible surplus lines companies and some a list of those that are not eligible to do business in that state.

 Lloyd’s of London is a significant writer of surplus lines insurance, both for corporations and individuals.
 Lloyd’s members conduct their insurance business in syndicates, each of which is run by a managing agent.
-According to A.M.
-Best, in 2017 the Lloyd’s market represented 23 percent of the total surplus lines market share and wrote $10.3 billion in surplus lines premiums.
+This type of structure differs from a traditional insurance company.
+According to AM Best, in 2019 the Lloyd’s market represented 22.5 percent of the total surplus lines market share and wrote $12.5 billion in surplus lines premiums, as shown in the chart below.
+Because of its unique structure, AM Best does not include Lloyd’s in the ranking.
 The largest surplus lines for Lloyd’s are commercial property, general liability, cyber and professional indemnity.